Interviews by NameOral Histories

 A native of New Orleans, Oswald lived in Fort Worth in 1963.
 His recognizable last name prompted death threats, vandalism, an FBI interview, and police protection in the aftermath of the assassination.
 Years later, genealogy research indicated that he may have been a distant cousin to Lee Harvey Oswald.
 Recorded August 12, 2010.

 James R. Owen

-An employee of Jaggers-Chiles-Stoval typesetting company in Dallas, Owen worked with Lee Harvey Oswald for a brief time.
-On the day of the assassination, he was standing on Elm Street on the other side of the triple underpass.
-Recorded January 15, 2002.
+Owen worked at Jaggers-Chiles-Stoval typesetting company in Dallas at the same time as Lee Harvey Oswald.
+On the day of the assassination, Owen remembers standing on Elm Street on the other side of the triple underpass, though his memories of the aftermath differ from those of other eyewitnesses.
+Recorded January 15, 2002, and February 16, 2015.

 David F. Owens